YifanXu74/Evo-ViT/README.md

 python3 visualize.py --model evo_deit_small_vis_patch16_224 --resume /path/to/checkpoint.pth --output_dir /path/to/save --img-path ./imgs/a.jpg --save-name evo_test
 ```
 Add parameter '--layer-wise-prune' if the visualized model is not trained with layer-to-stage training strategy.

-The visualization with the single images will get:
+The visualization results of the single images are as follows:
 ![result](/imgs/results.png)